What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 Kanna supplements are not suitable for everyone.

-Do NOT Use Kanna If:
+Do NOT use Kanna if:

-• Taking MAOIs – Serious interaction risk
+• Taking MAOIs (serious interaction risk)

-• Pregnant or breastfeeding – Safety has not been established
+• Pregnant or breastfeeding (safety not established)

-• Under 18 years of age – Not recommended for minors
+• Under 18 years of age

 • Follow label instructions